 - I need healthy snacks on the go because I wake up late and don’t have time for breakfast

-On behavioural understanding, you can get a sense of their media habits with some simple questions, such as:
+On behavioural understanding, you can get a sense of your audience's media habits with some simple questions:

 - When did you last watch live TV?

 - Which radio station(s), if any, do you listen to? [station optoins]

 - When do you usually listen to them? [time options]